vaibhavpandeyvpz/starter-nodejs/README.md

 ## How to use?

 First make sure you have [Docker](https://www.docker.com/) installed on your workstation.
-To run the project, just clone or download the project and run below command in project directory:
+To run the project, just clone or download the repository and run below command in project directory:

 ```shell
 docker-compose up -d